 Then we apply these adjustments at the ad group level, where Keyword 1 maps to Ad group 1, Keyword 2 maps to Ad group 2, and so on.

 Now, just create some mobile device-specific ads and a few ad group-level sitelinks, and you will be rocking and rolling (and skagging, too) with enhanced campaigns.

 Do you think Google will eventually roll-out keyword-level mobile bid adjustments, or will they get behind SKAGs as a practical alternative?

-- Joey Muller is a certified Google AdWords Professional at CPC Search, a PPC agency in San Francisco.
+– Joey Muller is a certified Google AdWords Professional at Sum Digital, a digital marketing agency in San Francisco.
 Joey has generated millions of dollars in revenue for ecommerce, gaming, healthcare, and IT companies.
 Joey received his BA in Cognitive Psychology from Dartmouth College.
 See Joey’s LinkedIn profile and follow him on Twitter @jmthefourth.